AdaptiveMotorControlLab/CellSeg3D/docs/res/cropping_module_guide.rst

 .. note::
-    When you are done you can save the cropped volume and labels directly with the **Quicksave** button on the lower left, which will save in the folder Fyou picked the image from, or as a separate folder if you loaded a folder as a stack.
+    When you are done you can save the cropped volume and labels directly with the **Quicksave** button on the lower left, which will save in the folder you picked the image from, or as a separate folder if you loaded a folder as a stack.
     If you want more options (name, format) you can save by selecting the layer and then using **File -> Save selected layer**, or simply **CTRL+S** once you have selected the correct layer.